emisasal/rest-api-crud/README.md

 ## Validation

-The data recieved in the body for `POST` and `PATCH` endpoints is validated using `express-validator`.
+The data recieved by query and body is validated using `express-validator`.
 The dependency works as a middleware before the controllers for the routes.
-The configuration files are stored un the route `/api/validators`.
+The configuration files are stored in the route `/api/validators`.

 ## Filtering

-For filtering the controllers uses two query params: `filterkey` and `filterval` (optional params).
-Filterkey is the element to filter the list.
-Filterval is the string to filter based on the filterkey value.
+Prisma uses a `where` object to apply the filters.
 The filter works in conjunction with pagination and sorting (orderBy).
-Prisma uses `where` to apply the filters.
+Some of the filters are optionals and only passed to the `where` object if the query param exist.
-Because the ammount of elemets using `where` are different from the unfiltered list, the controllers use a filterHandler to pass the "where" object to `count` and `findMany`.
+Because the amount of elemets using `where` are different from the unfiltered list, the controllers pass the "where" object to `count` and `findMany`.

 ## Orders and OrderDetails